MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/cloudant/index.md

 3. <span style="color:red"> To connect to Cloudant, update the `CloudantAdapter/server/conf/mfp.properties` file with the domain, username, and password at the bottom of the file.</span>
 4. From a **Command-line**, navigate to the project's root folder.
 5. Add a platform using the `cordova platform add` command.
-6. Prepare and run the application using the `cordova prepare` and `cordova run` commands.
+6. Run the application by running the `cordova run` command.